Brocken spectre: References in popular culture and the arts

 "Brocken Spectre" is the title of a track on David Tipper's 2010 album Broken Soul Jamboree.

-In the manga and anime Tensou Sentai Goseiger, Brocken Spectres were one of the enemies that Gosei Angels must face.
+In the tokusatsu series Tensou Sentai Goseiger, Semattarei of the Brocken Spectre is one of the enemies that Gosei Angels must face.

 In the manga One Piece, Brocken spectres make an appearance in the Skypiea story arc.

 In the anime Detective Conan, Brocken spectres are mentioned in episode 348 and episode 546 as well.

 In "The Problem of Pain" by C.S.
 Lewis the Brocken spectre is mentioned in the chapter "Heaven".

 In chapter 12 of Whose Body?
 (Lord Peter Wimsey) by Dorothy L. Sayers.

+The Brocken Spectre occurring is proven by lawyers to explain circumstances in a case in episode 9 of "Innocence, Fight Against False Charges", a 2019 Japanese drama.

+In October 2024 the BBC News website reported that a wildlife photographer from East Yorkshire in the United Kingdom captured a photo of a Brocken Spectre whilst out bird watching in Bridlington.

+Another sighting of a Brocken Spectre was published on the BBC News website page, 'Your pictures of Scotland: 10-17 October' in October 2025, taken at Beinn Each a Corbett near Strathyre, Scotland.